swanlss/LongRead_2021/Longread_Workshop_TutorialPage.md

 ```
 <p>&nbsp;</p>

+### 5. Compare taxonomic assignment quality of long reads to sub-region and length gradient fragments

 We'll now graphically compare the effects of long versus short amplicons of the same sequences on the quality of taxonomic assignments.
 We'll do this in R studio, with an R script that can be found in:

 ```
 /export/lv4/projects/workshop_2021/S13_LongRead/scripts/LONGREAD_BIOINFO_WK2.R
 ```

 To launch R studio in ADA: http://ada.nioz.nl:8787/ and login with your credentials.